jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Favorite-Projects.md

 6. Open, reopen, or close the projects that belong to the given group.
 7. If a project contains an `.idea/icon.svg` icon file, it will be displayed in place of the default star icon.

 > My personal tip: I used to regularly open the same set of projects: an API project, some Kubernetes/Helm projects, microservice projects, GitLab pipeline projects, and some miscellaneous stuff.
 I implemented the "Open All Projects" and "Reopen All Projects" features because I always wanted to open them in the same order.
-This way, I knew where each project was located exactly in "Window > *the list of opened projects*" or in the taskbar.
+This way, I knew where each project was located exactly in <ui-path>Window | *the list of opened projects*</ui-path> or in the taskbar.

 > Don't hesitate to create `.idea/icon.svg` icon files in your projects.
 They're displayed in the IDE's main toolbar when using the New UI.
 The [JetBrains ToolBox](https://www.jetbrains.com/toolbox-app/) uses it too.
 This is a convenient way to find your projects.